suyinwb/PyBer_Analysis/README.md

 ![Pyber summary](analysis/PyBer_fare_summary.png)

-From the graph above, we can see that the trends for all 3 city types are pretty consistent which means that when there is a surge in rides for urban cities, there is also a surge in rides for rural cities.
+From the graph above, we can see that the trends for all 3 city types are pretty consistent with small peaks throughout for each city types but nothing major which may lead to potential low drivers resources in each city types.

 ## Summary